• Skip to primary navigation

 Truffle Varieties

-Truffles are a rare underground fungus, and come in various types.
+Truffles are a rare underground fungus, and come in various types - not to be confused with confections like truffle vs chocolate truffle comparison.

 They are valued for their special flavours and aromas, so they are sought-after in gourmet cuisine.